Scholarly activity collecting and reporting

 • what artefact(s) will evidence the achievement of the objective

-• why this is a priority.
+• why is this a priority.

 Step 2